 Spray-Wall-Interaction in the cylinder of a highly charged internal combustion engine with direct injection

 The simultaneous reduction of fuel consumption and emissions is a challenge for engine developers.
-Therefore downsized internal combustion engines have been introduced as power units for passenger cars in recent years.
+Downsized internal combustion engines and the use of fuels produced from renewable energy (E-Fuels) are a path leading to a solution.
 These downsized engines are characterized by a smaller combustion chamber while retaining their power output.
 The engines are charged to compensate for the smaller combustion chamber.
 Therefore the engines operate at higher loads which results in higher efficiency.
 Direct injection and high load lead to large quantities of fuel which have to be injected into the combustion chamber.
 Due to small combustion chambers and the injection of large quantities, the spray-wall-interaction is increased.
-This interaction produces larger quantities of soot which can form deposits and can lead to self-ignition.
+This interaction can cause so called secondary droplets in the gas mixture and can lead to self-ignition.

 Different effects causing pre-ignition are discussed in the literature.
 It was shown, that shedding oil at the cylinder liner and the top land has an influence on this phenomenon.
 But fundamental knowledge of the shedding mechanism of oil by interactions of fuel-droplets with the liner is missing.
 The theory of the absorption of fuel in oil and so caused decreasing viscosity, which leads to higher rates of pre-ignition, was investigated in targeted experiments on modern engines and could not be confirmed.
 Because of this contradiction and the lack of knowledge of the fundamental mechanism of pre-ignition a detailed investigation of the interaction of fuel-droplets and the oil film on the liner will be in focus of this subproject.